brandynh/Optimized-Page/README.md

 # Optimized-Page

-## Problem
+## Description

 ```
-AS A marketing agency
+A marketing agency request some code refactoring.
-I WANT a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+This page is a refactored version of the origional.
+By consolidating some the HTML and CSS and adding some Alt
+attributes to images I was able to Optimize the page for future
+growth and easier readability of the code itself.
 ```

-## Overview

-The current code is a bit repetitive and does not leave much room for expansion in the future.

 ## Fixes